tillrobin/iMGMC/README.md

 ## Description

-*Creation of in new mouse gut catalog with special features:*
+*Creation of an new mouse gut gene catalog with special features:*
-  - more divers samples from different studies (12 Vendors incl. wildmice, gut locations)
+  - more diverse samples from different studies (12 Vendors incl. wild mice and various gut locations)
-  - clustering-free approch: all-in-one assembly, keep traking of each ORF to Contig to Bin
+  - clustering-free approach: all-in-one assembly, keeping track of each ORF to contigs to bins
-  - higher integration structure ORF > Contigs > Bin
-  - higher taxonomic resolution and more accurate by using contig for the annotation
+  - higher taxonomic resolution and more accuracy by using contigs for annotation
-  - 16S integration by linking to Bins
+  - 16S rRNA gene integration via linkage to bins

 Please cite our paper: